 4. Average per 24 hours

-The next graph shows a comparative average made by compiling the daily data of your Telraam, again hour by hour and per type of vehicle.
+The next graph shows a comparative average made by compiling the daily data of your Telraam, hour by hour and per type of vehicle.
 You can therefore see how many vehicles pass on average at each moment of the day in your street segment (whether it is during weekdays, weekends or globally).

 5. Car speed